sid115/nix-core/modules/nixos/cifsMount/README.md

 # cifsMount

+> [!WARNING]
-> Note: This module is not actively maintained.
+> This module is not actively maintained.
 Expect things to break!

 This module allows you to automount cifs shares after the login of the specified user.
 The remote has to have a running samba server.